-The delays caused to Shirley's expedition had given the French time for securing all their posts on Lake Ontario.
+The delays imposed on Shirley's expedition had given the French time to secure all their posts on Lake Ontario.
 Before the end of June this was in good measure done.
-The II./Béarn Infanterie lay encamped before the now strong Fort Niagara and the II./ Guyenne Infanterie and the II./La Sarre Infanterie, with a body of Canadians, guarded Fort Frontenac against attack.
+The II./Béarn Infanterie lay encamped before the now strong Fort Niagara and the II./Guyenne Infanterie and the II./La Sarre Infanterie, with a body of Canadians, guarded Fort Frontenac against attack.

 At the end of June, Abercromby and Webb arrived at Albany with a reinforcement of some 900 men consisting of the 35th Foot and the I./42nd Highlanders.
 Shirley then resigned his command and returned to New York to wait for the arrival of Lord Loudon and inform him of the state of affairs.

 On July 3, Bradstreet set out on his return with the empty boats.
 He divided his force into three divisions.
 The first of these, consisting of some 100 boats and 300 men, with Bradstreet at their head, were about 14 km from Oswego, when, at 3:00 p.m., they received a heavy volley from the forest on the east bank.
 It was fired by a part of Villiers' command, consisting of about 700 men (by British account).
 A considerable number of the boatmen were killed or disabled and the others made for the shelter of the western shore.
 Some prisoners were taken in the confusion.